HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 On Aug.
 29, 2003, CNSC "announced its approval of the Environmental Assessment Guidelines (Scope of Project and Assessment) that will be used to direct a screening environmental assessment of a new operating licence for COGEMA Resources Inc.’s McClean Lake Operation, located in northern Saskatchewan.".

-> Download Transcript July 16, 2003 - COGEMA Resources Inc. - Environmental Assessment Guidelines for the Operation of the McClean Lake Mine and Mill Facility external link (PDF)
+> Download Transcript July 16, 2003 - COGEMA Resources Inc. - Environmental Assessment Guidelines for the Operation of the McClean Lake Mine and Mill Facility (PDF)

 Disposal of Cigar Lake waste rock in the McClean Lake mining facility's Sue C pit